Lakers vs. Wizards prediction, odds, spread, time: 2026 NBA picks for Friday, Jan. 30

 How to make Wizards vs. Lakers picks

-SportsLine's model is projecting a combined 229 points, making the Under the slight value side.
+SportsLine's model is projecting a combined 223 points, as the Under hits 61% of the time.

-It also says one side of the spread is the better value.
+It also says one side of the spread hits well over 60% of the time.
 You can head to SportsLine to see the model's NBA picks.

-So who wins Lakers vs. Wizards, and which side of the spread is the better value?
+So who wins Lakers vs. Wizards, and which side of the spread hits well over 60% of the time?
 Visit SportsLine now to see which side of the spread to back, all from the model that has returned well over $10,000 on top-rated NBA picks, and find out.